simonmichael/hledger/site/faq.md

   With hledger you can also specify start and/or end dates with a query argument, date:START-END, which probably doesn't combine perfectly with the options.

+- in hledger version 1.3 onward, -U/--uncleared does not match pending things.
+  (#564)

 ### Future ?

 There is a [ledger4](https://github.com/ledger/ledger4) repo on